HomeGuidesAPI ReferenceChangelog

 ⚠️

-Only applications in an Approved state can proceed to Step 6 (Signed Payload Retrieval)
+Only applications with an APPROVED status can proceed to Step 5 (Signed Payload Retrieval) and Step 6 (Create Card).

 Sample Decision Webhook